How Much Does a Walk-in Bath Cost?

 Electrical Work

-If you plan on incorporating things like chromotherapy lights or motorised seats into your walk-in bath, you must ensure that the electricity network within your house can cope with the additional demand and strain.
+If you plan on incorporating things such as chromotherapy lights or motorised seats into your walk-in bath, you must ensure that the electricity network within your house can cope in compliance with electrical safety requirements related to the bathroom.

 This could be anything from adding a few extra lights in strategic places to undertaking a complete rewire which costs around £4,000 on average.